-Your domain name needs to be “hosted” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name from another website) and view your web pages instead of seeing a “this website can’t be reached” error page on their screens …
+Your domain name needs to ”live” somewhere.
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and view your web pages instead of getting a “this site can’t be reached” error message on their screens …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain visible online at all times to users worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain available online 24/7 to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Choosing a reliable hosting service, therefore, is an important part of the process of setting up your WordPress site.
+Choosing a good hosting service, therefore, is important when it comes to setting up your WordPress site.

-- Step 2: Set Up Web Hosting For Your WordPress Site
+- Step 2: How To Set Up Webhosting For WordPress

-- WordPress Web Hosting A Web Hosting Service
+- How To Choose A Web Hosting Service

 - WordPress Web Hosting – Step-By-Step Tutorial

-Step 2: Set Up Web Hosting For Your WordPress Site
+Step 2: How To Set Up Webhosting For WordPress

 The tutorials in this section cover the following: